-The family of amateur jockey Jack Tyner, who tragically died from injuries suffered from a fall in a point-to-point in 2011, are aiming to honour the tenth anniversary this weekend with events which will also raise funds for the Irish Injured Jockeys Fund.
+The family of amateur jockey Jack Tyner, who tragically died from injuries suffered from a fall in a point-to-point in 2011 honoured Jack’s tenth anniversary on the 7th February, whilst also raising funds for the Irish Injured Jockeys Fund.

 Donations can be made through the Irish Injured Jockeys Fund website https://www.irishinjuredjockeys.com/donate/